rogergranada/boatProject/README.md

-# boatProject
+# Lutra USV LSA project

-Project containing scripts to the Platypus boats
+This project contains scripts to the Lutra Platypus boats of the [Laboratório de Sistemas Autônomos](https://lsa-pucrs.github.io/) (LSA) at PUCRS.